loristo/minimake/README.md

 ## Description

 Minimake is a shcool project made in one week.
-The objectif is to recreate the behaviour of the GNU `make` program.
+The objective is to recreate the behaviour of the GNU `make` program.

 # Features